awslabs/mountpoint-s3-csi-driver/docs/METRICS.md

 You can install the add-on using the AWS CLI.

 First, you should prepare the CloudWatch Observability Add-on config in the file `cw-observability-conf.json`.
-The one below configures CloudWatch Agent to listen for HTTP OTLP requests.
+The one below is a minimal configuration that instructs CloudWatch Agent to listen for HTTP OTLP requests.

 ```json
 {